JonJagger/cyber-dojo/readme.txt

 and click the [start] button.
 The server will assign each computer an animal (eg Panda).
 The animal provides identity for each participating computer.
-Edit the code files and the test files as you work on the chosen exercise.
-Press the [test] button to see if the tests pass or not.
+Each computer edits the code files and the test files as they work on the chosen exercise.
+Each computer presses the [test] button to see if the tests pass or not.
 A new traffic-light will appear at the bottom (progressing left-to-right, oldest-to-newest).

 Traffic Lights